syoh/learnr-tutorial/README.md

-# Create and serve `learnr` tutorials usinb Binder
+# Create and serve `learnr` tutorials using Binder

 ## Interactive Tutorials for R with `learnr`